-'Bout Ye has been running since 1993 with the aim of addressing the lack of information available to young men around sexual health and sexuality issues.
-After completing the programme young men have a greater knowledge of the facts and greater confidence in themselves and their relationships.
+'Bout Ye aimed to address the lack of information available to young men around sexual health and sexuality issues.
+After completing the programme young men had greater knowledge of the facts and greater confidence in themselves and their relationships.

-Bout Ye is funded by the Public Health Agency.
+Bout Ye was funded by the Public Health Agency until summer 2015.

 Who to contact